Partition Rank and Partition Lattices: Future Directions

 \begin{problem} Discover new bounds on sets avoiding combinatorial properties by constructing tensors that are constant on $k$-tuples of points with the same partition. \end{problem}

 It would be particularly interesting to see examples in which $k \geq 4$, since for $k \leq 3$ the slice rank and partition rank agree.

-Finally, it is a curiosity how widespread the applications of Theorem~\ref{thm:polynomial} can be.
+Finally, it is a curiosity how widespread the applications of Theorem~\ref{thmpolynomial} can be.
 Are there other geometric phenomena $\mathcal{P}$ in $\mathbb{F}_q^n$ that can be naturally posed through an identifier $g$ of $\mathcal{P}$.
 We suspect there are many possibilities here.